 The University requires proof of your funding.
 As of July 1, 2018, the minimum monthly funding requirement will be $1800 for yourself + $500 for a spouse + $300 for each child.
 Please also note that the University requires that you possess adequate health insurance.
 Visit the VSPA site and Berkeley International Office website for more information about minimum external funding and health insurance requirements.

-Visiting Scholars may visit the Berkeley International Office for more information on housing, healthcare, transportation, family resources and other orientation matters.
-Scholars are responsible for securing their own housing accommodations and cannot rely on staff support in order to do so.
+Visiting Scholars may visit the Berkeley International Office and the VSPA office for more information on housing, healthcare, transportation, family resources and other orientation matters.
+Scholars are responsible for securing their own housing accommodations and cannot rely on IES staff support in order to do so.

 Prospective scholars should submit the following materials: